 Student vehicles parked on District property or in parking lots provided by the District for student use that are located on property owned by others, including the Mt.
-Lebanon United Lutheran Church lot, the Commissioner's' Lot, the Dixon Lot, and any other lot the District may provide for student parking, shall be subject to search by the District and/or law enforcement authorities at any time for any reason, with or without notice.
+Lebanon High School South Student lot, the Commissioners' Lot, the Dixon Lot and any other lot the District may provide for student parking, shall be subject to reasonable searches by the District and/or law enforcement authorities at any time, with or without notice, to protect and maintain the property of the District, the health and safety of its students, or whenever necessary to aid in the basic responsibility of the District regarding discipline and maintenance of an educational atmosphere.
 General and random searches (including canine sniff searches) are authorized.
-Students should have no expectation of privacy as to vehicles on District property or in parking lots provided by the district as stated above.
+Specific vehicle searches are also authorized.
+Students should have no expectation of privacy as to vehicles on District property or in parking lots provided by the District as stated above.
 Parking is a privilege, not a right, and student parking permits will be issued only where students and/or parents consent to such searches.
 Refusal to cooperate in such searches may result in loss of parking privileges as well as disciplinary action.